Chicago Clinical Psychology MA Degree Program

-Our Master of Arts (MA) degree in Clinical Psychology is designed to prepare graduates for subsequent doctoral study in the clinical psychology.
+Our Master of Arts (MA) degree in Clinical Psychology in Chicago, IL is designed to prepare graduates for subsequent doctoral study in the clinical psychology.
 To ensure that students are prepared adequately, the curriculum provides for the meaningful integration of theory, training and practice.

 Eligibility for Licensure